exasol/public-knowledgebase/Database-Features/what-to-do-when-i-get-an-internal-server-error.md

 * DDL of the tables and views used in the query so that we can reproduce it.
 * [SQL/Server Logs for the day that it happened](https://docs.exasol.com/administration/on-premise/support/logs_files_for_sql_server_processes.htm)

-If we need additional information, we will let you know in the ticket.
 Once we have investigated, we will let you know of any potential workarounds and fixes.

 ## Additional References